java-wanted/jupik/08-multithreading/MULTITHREADING.md

 - Create a task that remove elements of the queue and run them on dedicated tasks

 - Fill a queue with a few tasks on the main task

+A monitor, i.e. any object, could be user both to synchronise the access to the queue and to wait until it is not empty.
+There are operations *wait*, *nofity* and *notifyAll* for it.
+This operation MUST BE called on a tasks that holds the monitor.